Arctic sea ice under threat – update 2

 • storms pushing hot water into the Arctic Ocean

-June 12 2023 2 | arctic sea ice under threat - update 1 | the arctic region plays a critical role in the earth's climate system, with its sea ice acting as a vital component.
-However, in recent years, the arctic sea ice has been facing significant challenges due to various factors linked to climate change.
-This update sheds light on the current state of arctic sea ice and the implications for the environment and global health. | wellcare world | climate change
+June 12 2023 2 | Arctic sea ice under threat - update 1 | The Arctic region plays a critical role in the Earth's climate system, with its sea ice acting as a vital component.
+However, in recent years, the Arctic sea ice has been facing significant challenges due to various factors linked to climate change.
+This update sheds light on the current state of Arctic sea ice and the implications for the environment and global health. | Wellcare World | climate change

 On the one hand, it’s terrible to see open water close to the North Pole so early in the year, yet on the other hand, this may enable ocean heat to escape to the atmosphere and thus delay eruption of seafloor methane (image further below).